 “how did you do your agency selection process”?

 By now you are starting to build up a list of agencies and designers, which is an exciting step to be at.
-Now you need to keep up to date with each of them.
+Now you need to keep up to date with each design agency.
 It’s super exciting to see what they’re working on.
 To do so is easy.
-Follow them on dribble, twitter, pinterest etc. This is such a great step because you get to know your favourite designers on a day-to-day basis.
+Follow designers and brand agencies on dribble, twitter, pinterest etc. This is such a great step because you get to know your favourite designers on a day-to-day basis.
 The added benefit is that you’re social feeds get covered in the latest and greatest designs. win-win.

 Time is the most precious commodity of all and the last thing you want to do is waste your own time, or the time of others for that matter.
 Sometimes you just know when something isn’t a fit.
 Remember to make a note of these agencies so you don’t repeat well trodden ground.